SuzanneNL/star-trail-photography/testing.md

 - Provide a password that doesn't meet requirements.
 The form will give the field a red color and warn the user that it doesn't meet the requirements.
 - Provide a password that meets the requirements.
 The form will give the fields a green color.
 After submitting, the user is directed to the Profile Page.
 A green flash message is visible: 'Your password has been updated!'
 The new password has been hashed and stored in the database.
 - Try again.
 Now change the username and provide a password that meets the requirements.
 After submitting, the user is directed to the Profile Page.
 A green flash message is visible: 'Your password has been updated!'.
 The username has not been changed, as this form only serves to change the password.
 The new password has been hashed and stored in the database.

+### Delete Account
+- Click on Delete Account on the profile page.
+A modal pops up asking the user if he is sure he wants to delete his account.
+- A user can click on Cancel.
+The modal closes and he is back on the profile page.
+- A user can click on I'm Sure to confirm his choice to delete his account.
+The user is then logged out, his account is deleted from the database, and he is directed to the sign up page.
+A green flash message is visible: 'Your account has been removed'.
+The session cookie is deleted, as can be seen in the Chrome DevTool (go to Application, Cookies, click on the URL, you will no longer see the session cookie).
+The website is displayed as it was before logging in.
+- After deleting his account, his images will stay in the gallery under his former account name.

 ### Gallery
 - The gallery renders all images that have been added (and not deleted) by users and exist in the database.